webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 *(only for vm and or em/simulators)*

 ### sauceConnectOpts
 Apply Sauce Connect options (e.g. to change port number or logFile settings).
 See [this list](https://github.com/bermi/sauce-connect-launcher#advanced-usage) for more information.
+Per default the service disables SC proxy auto-detection as via `noAutodetect` as this can be unreliable for some machines.

 Type: `Object`<br>
-Default: `{}`
+Default: `{ noAutodetect: true }`

 *(only for vm and or em/simulators)*